GGgRain/Unreal-Volt/README.md

 }
 ```

 Then you can play animations on the slates.
-Volt Animation Manager will automatically find or add an wrapper object for provided slate that handles the animation data.
+Volt Animation Manager will automatically find or add a wrapper object for the provided slate that handles the animation data.

 ```
 VOLT_STOP_ALL_ANIM(AnimationManager, NodeBody);